ameliadai/textrank/README.md

-the group project
-details could be found in the pdf file
+Group project of ERG3020 (details could be found in the pdf file)